rajbos/ghas-mcp-server/README.md

-# ghas-mpc-server
+# ghas-mcp-server
-MPC server to make calls to GHAS for GitHub repositories.
+MCP server to make calls to GHAS for GitHub repositories.

 Currently this has the following tools that are supported:
 - list_dependabot_alerts: List all dependabot alerts for a repository